Is Total Mind Control Possible?

 You may have read in the spy novels about nefarious masterminds who use so-called “mind-control” techniques to program innocents to do their bidding like so many robots.
 And again, while this is unlikely, evildoers may be able to recruit the types of individual whose personality already is ready, if not eager, for violence, which could presumably include combat veterans who killed many enemy combatants in active duty.
 Perhaps this person also has strong philosophical leanings that following orders is correct, regardless of the consequences.
 If such a person volunteers for a covert project and enough time is spent applying all sorts of techniques to "reprogram" the subject, anything may be possible.
 Hypnosis could be used to promote a more complete mind reprogramming and solidify a specific plan with great detail—and create a hypnotized walking time-bomb.

-You cannot be programmed to become killer without your knowledge.
+If you are a normal person, you cannot be programmed to become killer without your knowledge.
+However, there are plenty of psychotic people who can easily become violent even without any outside influence.
 Hypnosis can be persuasive, but does not give the hypnotist control over your mind, morality, or judgment.
 So do not fear hypnosis—it should continue to develop as an effective technique to promote desired change in behavior, thinking, and emotions (without shifting to mind-control).
 It's a powerful tool and we should use it for beneficial purposes, not evil intentions.

 The comments below scream about the various secret mind-control programs that evil governments have used to create assassins.
 If these programs really worked they would still be in use, but they are not.
 Mainly because of all the reasons that I elaborated above.

 Hypnosis is a very safe and effective tool; people can sometimes be dangerous.